devonmurphy/homesecurity/README.md

 </pre>

 **Enable Less Secure Apps In Gmail**

 In order for start-server.py to send you an email, you need to enable less secure apps in gmail.
+Go here:

 [https://www.google.com/settings/security/lesssecureapps](https://www.google.com/settings/security/lesssecureapps)